amaninoblesse/Reduce-the-noise-of-news-search/README.md

 1. Identify duplicates in a static news dataset in the graph,
 2. Identify if a new article is a duplicate of an existing article in the graph,
 3. Enable others to use the similarity model on news datasets, and
-4. Allow for a search engine to traverse the graph and retrieve the hyper-node (and the articles/posts it
+4. Allow for a search engine to traverse the graph and retrieve the hyper-node (and the articles/posts it relates to) for retrieval and display

 To do so ,we took 30-50 news articles and posts (even distribution if possible) and create a hypergraph of as many duplicate or near duplicate articles .Then,we assessed the metadata for duplicate information to create a similarity score, the most similar articles/posts  create the cluster of articles/posts related to each hyper-node.
 We decided the threshold for similarity which is over 80% (0.80 f-score) similarity on metadata fields .
 Representing the similarity of metadata between hyper-nodes allows for the solution to scale so that as new news articles/posts are posted, the metadata can be queried to identify if the new article/post is an existing duplicate, or a new article/post.